AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/getting-started.md

 -  [Data User](../data-user.md): You use data to help make business decisions.
 You might receive reports and dashboards from a data analyst on your team, but you also want to learn how to create those reports and dashboards.
 -  [Data Analyst](../data-analyst.md): You are comfortable designing queries and being the go-to person for data analysis.
 You know how to find specific answers to data questions and want to facilitate a self-service experience for your colleagues.
--  [Administrator](../administrator.md): You manage the Magento Business Intelligence account including licensing, adding and removing users, and handling essential administrative tasks.
+-  [Administrator](../administrator.md): You manage the **[!UICONTROL Magento]** Business Intelligence account including licensing, adding and removing users, and handling essential administrative tasks.

 In addition to the above role-based workflows, this guide also contains:

--  [Best Practices](../best-practices.md): Magento Business Intelligence is a robust and flexible platform which means there are many different ways to perform similar tasks.
+-  [Best Practices](../best-practices.md): **[!UICONTROL Magento]** Business Intelligence is a robust and flexible platform which means there are many different ways to perform similar tasks.
 This section pulls together Magento's recommended methods for capturing, analyzing, and viewing your data.
--  [Tutorials](../tutorials.md): Follow these self-guided tutorials to learn the power of Magento Business Intelligence.
+-  [Tutorials](../tutorials.md): Follow these self-guided tutorials to learn the power of **[!UICONTROL Magento]** Business Intelligence.